 VMO Straight Leg Raise

 The vastus medialis oblique, or VMO, is the muscle that is responsible for providing stability to your knee.
-It is incredibly vital to your knee to be fully supported.
+It is incredibly vital for your knee to be fully supported.
 With it, you can extend your knee while stabilizing it.
 When you strengthen it, you can prevent patellofemoral joint pain.
 Here is how to perform an exercise to strengthen this critical quad muscle.

 First, lie down on your back.
 You can get a yoga mat for greater comfort.
 Next, take one of your legs and make sure it is entirely straight, facing upward at a 45-degree angle.
 Keep your other leg bent, with the sole of your foot on the mat, making a 45-degree bend at the knee.
 Make sure that both your thighs are parallel to each other.
 Hold this leg raise for three seconds.
 Then, slowly bring your leg back down.
 Repeat this exercise 10 times for each side.
 You can do this exercise two times a day.